 - What type(s) of protein(s) identify the cell?

-- What is the function of cholesterol in the membrane?
+- What is the main difference between the two main types of proteins associated with the plasma membrane?

-- What is the difference between integral and peripheral membrane proteins?
+- What are two functions of integral membrane proteins?

 - What are flagella and cilia?